visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

 4. **Lazy Loading (or Lazy Initialization):**
    - Data is only loaded into the cache when it is requested.
 It helps minimize the initial load on the system.

+### How to verify Cache feature if it has been newly implemented within the Project?

+1. Ask What is the cache eviction and invalidation policies?
+2. Ask what is the Log when data is retrieved from Cache.
+3. Ask what is the Log when there is Cache Miss and Data is retrieved from Database.
+4. Check the performance of system with and without cache.
+5. Check whether the cache is correctly getting invalidated based on the set mechanism.
+Also ask if there is any log when cache is invalidated.
+6. What is the size of cache,Check whether the cache is correctly getting evicted based on the set policy.
+Also ask if there is any log when cache is Evicted.
+7. Adding logs for cache evicts will help you find the rate of cache evicts and size requirements

  # Different Caching Patterns

 There are several common caching patterns: